Louie Gohmert: Texas Attorney General candidacy

-In November of 2021, Gohmert announced his candidacy in the 2022 Texas Attorney General election to challenge incumbent Ken Paxton in a crowded Republican primary.
-He made the announcement to run after saying he would join the race if he could reach $1 million in political donations in 10 days, he stated he had reached the goal.
-However, campaign finance report show Gohmert had not meet the $1 million goal Gohmert ended last in the four-candidate primary.
+In November 2021, Gohmert announced his candidacy in the 2022 Texas Attorney General election instead of seeking re-election in Texas's 1st congressional district, to challenge incumbent Ken Paxton in a crowded Republican primary.
+He made the announcement to run after saying he would join the race if he could reach $1 million in political donations in 10 days.
+He stated he had reached the goal; however, campaign finance report show Gohmert had not met the $1 million goal.
+Gohmert ended last in the four-candidate primary.

+He was succeeded in his seat in the House by Nathaniel Moran.

 Electoral history

 Personal life

 A Southern Baptist, Gohmert attends Green Acres Baptist Church in Tyler, where he has served as a deacon and teaches Sunday school.
 He and his wife Kathy have three daughters.